oliversturm/one-day-fullstack-samples/labs/lab2.readme.md

 # One Day Fullstack Workshop -- Demo Block 2

 This project state is prepared for you to check out the details of the previous presentation block.
+The lab uses the `block2` project state, there is no dedicated `lab2` folder.

 ## Instructions